Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Step Two: Understanding the Main Probiotic Categories for Families

-Rather than comparing individual brands, it's often more useful to understand the major formulation categories used in children's probiotics.
-Each reflects different priorities around dosing, stability, convenience, and tolerance.
-Understanding these categories makes it easier to evaluate products on their design, not just their marketing.
+Rather than comparing individual brands, it is more useful to understand the major formulation categories used in children's probiotics.
+Each category reflects different priorities around dosing, stability, convenience, and tolerance.

 Common Probiotic Categories for Families